brian6484/brian6484.github.io/_posts/java/2022-06-09-ComparableGenerics.md

 <img src="/assets/images/posts/java/Generics/5_generics.png" title="제목" alt="아무거나" width="400"/>

 As you see, a lot of repetitive code goes into this.
-A solution is inner class/ argument-defined anonymous inner class.
+A possible solution is inner class/ argument-defined anonymous inner class.

 ```java